sshilpika/github-metrics-nodejs/README.md

-#INSTALLATION OF GITHUB JS WRAPPER LIBRARY -- TEST-REPO.JS
+#Installation of Github JS wrapper library -- Test-Repo.js

 Either grab github.js from this repo or install via NPM: